xbmc/repo-plugins/plugin.video.espn-player/README.md

 ## Dependencies: ##
+This plugin is available in the official Kodi repository and all dependencies will be installed automatically when installed from there.
+However, if you're installing straight from git, please make sure you've got the following modules installed:
  * Requests >= 2.9.1 (http://mirrors.kodi.tv/addons/jarvis/script.module.requests)
  * xmltodict (http://mirrors.kodi.tv/addons/jarvis/script.module.xmltodict)
  * m3u8 >= 0.2.10 (http://mirrors.kodi.tv/addons/jarvis/script.module.m3u8)
-   * which depends on iso8601 (http://mirrors.kodi.tv/addons/jarvis/script.module.iso8601/)
+   * which depends on iso8601 (http://mirrors.kodi.tv/addons/jarvis/script.module.iso8601)

 This plugin supports Kodi Jarvis or later.
 While it may work fine on older versions as well, it is unsupported and you're encouraged to upgrade.